iotaledger/iota-wiki/docs/maintain/wasp/v1.0.0-rc.6/docs/how-tos/running-an-access-node.md

 You can check the sync status by following the logs with `docker logs -f hornet`, or in the web dashboard.

+## Use Wasp-Cli to configure the chain and add peers
-## Download Wasp-Cli
+### Download Wasp-Cli

 You can download a Wasp-Cli that matches your Wasp version from the [Wasp releases](https://github.com/iotaledger/wasp/releases).
-You can use a command like this to download the Wasp-Cli:
+You can use a commands like the following to for example download version 1.0.3:

 ```sh
 curl -sL https://github.com/iotaledger/wasp/releases/download/v1.0.3/wasp-cli_1.0.3_Linux_x86_64.tar.gz | tar xzv
 ```

-## Use Wasp-Cli to Obtain Peering Info

 Change directory into the newly-downloaded `wasp-cli` directory: